artemsheludko/flexible-jekyll/_posts/2021-05-05-Twitter-API-V2.md

 tags: [twitter, coding, python]
 ---

+This application was made with Twitter API version 2.
+It is built with Python.

 This is a python code I modified so I could get more twitter information (taken from beyond data science website).
 I added an algorithm so I could retrieve hourly tweets.
 I also added a piece of code to retrieve 3 more files containing Twitter information (user info,place info, retweet info) in addition to the main file.
 I retreived everything on CSV files.

 This produces 4 csv files containing  Twitter information.